Regional-Modeling-LATMOS-IGE/WRF-Chem-training/intro-WRF-modeling-system/WRF-modeling-system.md

 # Steps for running WRF and WRF-Chem

 The WRF-Chem model is run in 4 main steps.
-- Running the WRF preprocessor: WPS (the WRF Preprocessing System)
+- Running the WRF preprocessor: WPS (the WRF Preprocessing System), which consists of mutiple programs
 - Real: Creating the main wrf input and boundary files using real.exe

-- if running WRF-Chem then there is an addition step of running all additional WRF-Chem preprocessors for emissions and boundary conditions
+- **WRF-Chem only** running all additional WRF-Chem preprocessors for emissions and boundary conditions
 - Run the WRF model using wrf.exe

--
-# explained below.
-#
-# Before running this test case, you need to compile the following programs, or a
-# compiled version of these programs need to be copied to your own space:
-# - WRF-chem model (WRF model with chemistry enabled)
-# - WPS (WRF preprocessor) compiled for your WRF version
-# - WRF-Chem preprocessors (mozbc, wesely, exo_coldens, megan_bio_emiss, fire_emis)
-# You can find compilation instructions in WRF-compile-scripts
+# In order to complete this training
+Ensure you have a working / compiled version of the WRF/WRF-Chem model, ensure you have a compiled version of WPS that works for your WRF version.  **WRF-Chem only** Ensure compiled all WRF-Chem preprocessors (mozbc, wesely, exo_coldens, megan_bio_emiss, fire_emis)

-#
+# Recommendations
-# I also recommend going through the WRF online tutorial before running this
-# test, to better understand how the model works.
-I also recommend running the
-# WRF met-only test in wrf-met/ first (WRF without the chemistry)
+We recommend using/running the WRF met-only exercises first (WRF without the chemistry) before moving on to running WRF-Chem tests/exercieses.

-Create a directory for storing WRF output on your /data/ space, for example mkdir /data/$(whoami)/WRF mkdir /data/$(whoami)/WRF/WRF_OUTPUT